zahradm/My-daily-learning-journey/Jan/Jan29.md

 ## What was the problem?
 How to solve it?
 With the hugging face library, I wanted to predict the sentiment of a sentence.
-So, I ran 'clf = pipeline(task='sentiment-analysis', model=model_name, tokenizer=tokenizer) to predict 'sentence.'
+So, I ran `clf = pipeline(task='sentiment-analysis', model=model_name, tokenizer=tokenizer)` and `clf.predict(sentence)` to predict sentence.
 But it didn't work (though it did work one month ago).
-You can solve this by clearing the tokenizer parameter in clf.
+You can solve this by clearing the `tokenizer` parameter in clf.